As usual, I always begin by thinking whenever I see failure in road

 something else?

-Pavement or the road fails because of failure of permanent
+Pavement or the road fails because of the failure of permanent

-structures – walls, drains, cross drainages and slope etc. Bridges usually fails because of overloading
+structures—walls, drains, cross drainages, slopes, etc. Bridges usually fail because of overloading

 and slope failure.
-Otherwise, bridge failure due to other reasons is least that
+Otherwise, bridge failure due to other reasons is the least that

 we usually counteract immediately.